Anas111osama/A-simple-number-guessing-game/README.md

-<h2>Hello and welcome to the number guessing game!
+<h3>Hello and welcome to the number guessing game!
 This game challenges you to guess a hidden number within a certain range based on hints and feedback.
-Get ready to test your intuition and sharpen your guessing skills!</h2>
+Get ready to test your intuition and sharpen your guessing skills!</h3>

-<h1>Game description:</h1>
+<h2>Game description:</h2>

 <h2>This game offers three levels of difficulty:</h2>

 <h3>Level 1: Guess a number between 0 and 10.</h3>
 <h3>Level 2: Guess a number between 10 and 100.</h3>
 <h3>Level 3: Guess a number between 100 and 1000.</h3>
-<h3>For each level, you'll receive hints such as the number's parity (even or odd), and its proximity to certain values.
+<p>For each level, you'll receive hints such as the number's parity (even or odd), and its proximity to certain values.
 You have 15 attempts to guess correctly.
-Points are awarded for correct guesses, and you win the level if you accumulate enough points!</h3>
+Points are awarded for correct guesses, and you win the level if you accumulate enough points!</p>

-Getting started:
+<h2>Getting started:</h2>

 Clone this repository or download the files.
 Run the main.py file using Python (Ensure you have Python installed).